johntyree/blag/posts/2013-01-28-getting-started-with-hakyll.md

 You can generate your own using a different color theme by simply running Pandoc on your markdown file with the appropriate flags.
 Check out `pandoc help`.

-**Note: Using line numbers will *break this CSS file*.
-You will need to generate your own if you want to use line numbers.**

 Once you have a CSS file, save it to `css/syntax.css`.

 Again we'll need to open up `templates/default.html` and make a small addition.